lcanady/mu-format/README.md

 // #msg This is a message that will be rendered to the client.
 ```
 ## Formatting Rules
 The rules for formatting .mu documents is pretty simple!
 First, You can format your code however you'd like.
 I suggest adopting an easy to read style using indentations and spacing to make your code digestable.
-Since MUSHCode doesn't have any real blocking, Mu-Format usese dashes '-' between commands to seperate them.
+MU-Format looks for a ```& or @``` in the first position of the line to designate the start of a new command.
 You can also add comments in your code in either '/* ... */' block style or '//' inline comments.

 ```
 /*